Gabby Allen Spreads Her Legs In Tiny Black Booty Shorts

-Instagram influencer Gabby Allen is showing off her best moves in her latest social media snap.
+Instagram influencer Gabby Allen is showing off her best moves in her latest upload.
 The reality television star posed for a series of photos that were shared on her timeline on January 29.
 In the pics, Gabby struck several different poses, including one where she showed her flexibility while doing a split.

 The Challenge: Double Agents star sat in the middle of an empty road while spreading her legs in opposite directions.
-Gabby wore an all-black ensemble which consisted of booty shorts and a windbreaker jacket which she went nude underneath.
-The 28-year-old had her jacket almost entirely unzipped, exposing her chest.
-She held her hand at the bottom of the garb as she tugged on the zipper, but didn’t reveal too much.
+Gabby wore an all-black ensemble that consisted of booty shorts and a windbreaker jacket.
+The 28-year-old had her jacket almost entirely unzipped, exposing her chest and showing that she wasn't wearing anything underneath.
+She held her hand at the bottom of the garb as she tugged on the zipper, but didn't reveal too much.

 Gabby paired the outfit with a pair of black Chuck Taylor high tops.
 She wore her blond hair short and straight, with her bob trimmed just above her shoulders.
-The fitness guru also sported small gold hoop earrings that poked out from behind her hair.
+The fitness guru also sported small gold hoop earrings that poked through her hair.

 In just a few hours, the hot new upload brought in over 10,000 likes and dozens of comments.
 Fans of the MTV star complimented her outfit and strong body in the comments section, where they also left complimentary emoji like the heart-eyed smiley face and flame symbol.